Pleasure garden: Ancient times

+British early modern and Victorian times

 Public pleasure gardens were opened in London from the later 17th century; many had previously been parts of large private gardens, so the garden layout already existed.
 Usually entrance required payment.
+English nobles were increasingly able to build undefended, hospitable homes equipped with pleasure gardens displaying exotic fauna introduced from the Americas and Indies.
 Marylebone Gardens was visited by Samuel Pepys on 7 May 1668: "And we abroad to Marrowbone, and there walked in the garden, the first time I ever was there, and a pretty place it is".
 Cuper's Gardens, on the southern bank of the River Thames, opened in the 1680s.
 These both expanded their areas greatly in the 18th century, the heyday of the pleasure garden.

 New openings in the 18th and 19th centuries in London included Cremorne Gardens, Ranelagh Gardens, Royal Surrey Gardens, Vauxhall Gardens and Royal Flora Gardens.
 Other cities, in England and abroad, acquired their own, such as Holte Bridgman's Apollo Gardens in Birmingham (1740s) and Leeds Royal Park in 1858.
+Most modern gardens would have been called "pleasure gardens", especially in the 17th and 18th centuries.

 Many contained large concert halls, or hosted promenade concerts; some lesser discussed pleasure gardens were home to haberdasheries and harems.
 A smaller version of a pleasure garden is a tea garden, where visitors may drink tea and stroll.

+The rise of the suburban, private garden in the 20th century coincided with and influenced the decline of the public pleasure garden.